Marina & Recreation>Programming & Recreation

 Join Ali Hill from Harbor Yoga at Shay Park Saturday mornings at 9AM for her All-Levels Flow class.
 This is a wonderful opportunity to get outside and meet new people.

 Please dress accordingly and bring a mat and water bottle.
 These classes are free, but donations are welcome.
-Classes are one hour and run June – August (no class July 13th)
+Classes are one hour and run Memorial Day weekend – Labor Day weekend (no class July 12)

 Lessons

-Marc Horowitz is partnering with the City of Harbor Springs to bring lessons to our pickleball courts.
-Lesson availability is Tuesday and Thursdays 12 – 4PM.
+Marc Horowitz has partnered with the City of Harbor Springs to continue lessons to our pickleball courts.
+Lesson availability for 2025 is TBD.
 Please contact Marc at (570)236-2228 for availability and pricing.

 Clinics